Check out our red, white and silver Christmas tree decor with coordinating gift wrap.

 It’s definitely a departure from the light, bright and simple Christmas decorating scheme I tend to go with.
-But, after Pottery Barn sent me a box of mostly red ornaments that I used in this project, I was inspired to change things up a bit.
+But, after Pottery Barn sent me a box of mostly red ornaments that I used to decorate my hot chocolate bar, I was inspired to change things up a bit.

 For the red berries, I simply cut a string of garland into lengths using wire snips.

 I placed each bunch on branches around the tree and draped wired plaid ribbon over top with the ends hanging down on either side.
 I like how it filled in the bare spots and added another dimension.

 It’s an easy and inexpensive way to fill in the bare spots of a Christmas tree.